digitalxs/dxsbash/README.md

 ### General Alias
 `alert [text]` - Add an "alert" alias for long running commands.
 Use like so: sleep 10; alert `ebrc` - edit this .bashrc
-`hlp` - Show help for this .bashrc file - UNDER development `da` - Show date
+`help` - Show help for this .bashrc file - UNDER development `da` - Show date
 `password` - generate list of random passwords